golang/website/_content/blog/type-inference.md

 As a consequence, depending on the order in which unification solves the two type equations, the inferred type is either `struct{}` or `T`.
-This is of course unsatisfying: a program may suddenly stop to compile simply because arguments may have been shuffled around during a code refactoring or cleanup.
+This is of course unsatisfying: a program may suddenly stop compiling simply because arguments may have been shuffled around during a code refactoring or cleanup.